ConGeo: Robust Cross-view Geo-localization across Ground View Variations: ConGeo

-A single-modal contrastive loss is also applied to the aerial views.
-However, unlike the ground view contrastive loss that is applied between ground view variations, the aerial view contrastive loss is designed to enforce the similarity between the same reference image with two random data augmentations, aiming to obtain more robust feature representations~\cite{chen2020simclr}.
-The aerial view single-modal contrastive objective is:
+A similar single-view contrastive loss is also applied to the aerial views.
+However, unlike the ground view contrastive loss that is applied between ground view variations, the aerial view contrastive loss is designed to enforce the similarity between two distorted versions of the same reference image using random data augmentations, aiming to obtain more robust feature representations~\cite{chen2020simclr}.
+The aerial view contrastive objective is:

-where $r_i$ is the feature embedding of the original aerial image, $r_{+}$ denotes the positive one corresponding to $r^{*}$, which is another possible orientation of the same aerial image. $\tau_r$ and $\tau_q$ are learnable temperature parameters~\cite{sample4geo_2023_iccv}.
+where $r_i$ is the feature embedding of the original aerial image, $r_{+}$ denotes the positive one corresponding to $r^{*}$, which is the feature of another possible augmentation of the same aerial image. $\tau_r$ and $\tau_q$ are learnable temperature parameters~\cite{sample4geo_2023_iccv}.

-\textbf{Cross-modal Contrastive Learning.} The cross-modal contrastive learning in ConGeo comprises two alignment objectives: first, the loss of the base method is used\footnote{Thanks to its flexible learning objective, ConGeo can be plugged into other existing geo-localization models.
-In this section, we use Sample4Geo as an example.
-In the experiments, we use ConGeo with Sample4Geo~\cite{sample4geo_2023_iccv}, TransGeo~\cite{transgeo_cvpr_2022}, and SAIG-D~\cite{zhu2023simplesaigd}.}, which we refer to as the vanilla loss; it is a cross-view alignment loss, where the model learns to match the embeddings of a query image $q$ with the embeddings of its corresponding aerial image $r \in R$.
+\textbf{Cross-view Contrastive Learning.} The cross-view contrastive learning in ConGeo comprises two alignment objectives: First, the loss of the base method is used\footnote{Thanks to its flexible learning objective, ConGeo can be plugged into other existing geo-localization models.
+In this section, we use Sample4Geo~\cite{sample4geo_2023_iccv} as an example.
+In the experiments, we also plug ConGeo into TransGeo~\cite{transgeo_cvpr_2022}, and SAIG-D~\cite{zhu2023simplesaigd}.}, which we refer to as the vanilla loss; it is a cross-view alignment loss, where the model learns to match the embeddings of a query image $q$ with the embeddings of its corresponding aerial image $r \in R$.
 In Sample4Geo~\cite{sample4geo_2023_iccv}, for example, the vanilla loss is:

 where $R$ is a set of reference images, and $r_+$ is the reference feature embedding that matches the query embedding.